-d.
-Records relating to an eligible student, or a student attending an institution of post-secondary education, which are:

-- (1) made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional or paraprofessional capacity or assisting in that capacity; - (2) made, maintained, or used only in connection with the provision of treatment to the student; and - (3) disclosed only to individuals providing the treatment; provided that the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
+- d.
+Records relating to an eligible student, or a student attending an institution of post-secondary education, which are: - made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional or paraprofessional capacity or assisting in that capacity; - (2) made, maintained, or used only in connection with the provision of treatment to the student; and - (3) disclosed only to individuals providing the treatment; provided that the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
 For the purpose of this definition, "treatment" does not include remedial educational activities or activities that are a part of the program of instruction within the school district. - e.
-Records that only contain information about an individual after he or she is no longer a student at the school district and that are not directly related to the individual's attendance as a student.
+Records that only contain information about an individual after he or she is no longer a student at the school district and that are not directly related to the individual's attendance as a student. - f.
+Grades on peer-related papers before the papers are collected and recorded by a teacher.